inkognitro/react-redux-saga-boilerplate/README.md

 Read a [really good article about this](https://shift.infinite.red/redux-observable-epics-vs-redux-sagas-8e53610c0eda) or understand sagas' [flow principle](https://redux-saga.js.org/docs/advanced/NonBlockingCalls.html).

 ##Testing
+To execute the tests, run:

+    npm run test

-Tests are organized as follow, and always need the `.test.ts` suffix:
+Tests are organized as follow (file suffix `.test.ts` required):
 - Unit tests are integrated directly next to the tested file.
-For example the unit test for `foo/bar/baz.ts is` is `/foo/bar/baz.unit.test.ts`.
+For example the unit test for `foo/bar/baz.ts` is `/foo/bar/baz.unit.test.ts`.
 - Integration tests for encapsulated module behaviour (e.g. toaster), are placed inside the module folder.
 As an example: `/src/Common/Domain/Toaster/Command/ShowMessage.int.test.ts`.
-- Integration tests for behaviour over multiple modules should be placed in the roots `tests` directory (e.g. `/tests/bar/baz.int.test.ts`).
+- Integration tests for behaviour over multiple modules should be placed in the `tests` directory (e.g. `[projectDirectory]/tests/Common/Foo/Bar.int.test.ts`).

 As you can see, unit tests always have the suffix `.unit.test.ts`, integration tests the suffix `.integration.test.ts`.
 Read [another smart article about testing structure](https://medium.com/@JeffLombardJr/organizing-tests-in-jest-17fc431ff850).

 ## Appreciation